aws/aws-fpga/FAQs.md

 ## Development Languages FAQs
 **Q: Which HDL languages are supported?**

 For RTL level development: Verilog and VHDL are both supported in the FPGA Developer AMI and in generating a Design Checkpoint.
 The Xilinx Vivado tools and simulator support mixed mode simulation of Verilog and VHDL.
 The AWS Shell is written in Verilog.
 Support for mixed mode simulation may vary if developers use other simulators.
 Check your simulator documentation for Verilog/VHDL/System Verilog support.

 **Q: Is OpenCL and/or SDAccel Supported?**

 Yes.
-Please review the [SDAccel README to get started](SDAccel/README.md)
+OpenCL and SDAcell are supported except for Small Shell which does not have built-in DMA required by both flows.

 **Q: Can I use High Level Synthesis(HLS) Tools to generate an AFI?**

-Yes.
-Vivado HLS and SDAccel are directly supported through the FPGA Developer AMI.
-Any other HLS tool that generates compatible Verilog or VHDL for Vivado input can also be used for writing in HLS.
+HLS flow is not supported for small shell.

 **Q: What RTL simulators are supported?**